310mc/https-310mc.github.io-tl/source/_posts/motor_show/prologue.md

 {% endbubble %}

 {% bubble Hiiro %}
-Hehe, please cheer up, Buchou.
+Heheh, please cheer up, Buchou.

 Aren’t you a little too harsh on yourself?
 From what I heard in school, Ryuseitai-N has been doing well.